jsware/able-buttons/README.md

 ## Introduction

 ABLE provides a lightweight easy-to-use button library without unnecessarily including unused button capability.
 The basic button class uses **248 bytes extra code** to support [button-debouncing](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Debounce) out of the box.
-This stops isPressed() calls returning a noisey state as a button is pressed or released.
+This stops isPressed() calls returning a noisy state as a button is pressed or released.

 ABLE can support buttons connected using pull-up resitors and pull-down resisters.
 It also supports the internal pull-up resistors on various Arduino models making it easy to connect a pin to ground through a button or switch.

+### Motivation

+The focus of ABLE is to consume minimal memory for the button capability required.
+ABLE provides a suite of button classes for different capabilities over a general purpose button class supporting all types of buttons.
+You can choose the button capabilities used at compile time, so no redundant code is included.
+This is important for embedded micro-controllers such as the Arduino Nano with only 32K Flash and 2K SRAM.

 If you need more functionality (e.g. callbacks when pressed), ABLE includes a suite of button classes with extended capabilities.